within and beyond all things,

 How do I stay grounded in my own embodied reality and truth while still being present, attuned, and attentive to others?

-I have no definitive answers, but I do know that I’ve come to experience groundedness through my daily prayer by/with the oak whose roots are nourished by the waters of Minnehaha Creek.
+I have no definitive answers, but I do know that I’ve come to experience groundedness through my daily prayer by and with the oak whose roots are nourished by the waters of Minnehaha Creek.

 Which brings to mind and heart another realization: When I first started walking along the creek in late August it was still summer.
 The foliage was full and deep and green.
 In the last few weeks, however, things have changed.
 Of course, this is not surprising, given that September is very much a time of transformation, the time in the northern hemisphere of the “darkening equinox,” the balance between sun and shadow.
 Given how much of my spirituality resonates with themes and images of journey, balance, and transformation, it’s little wonder I find myself drawn to the Autumnal Equinox in a few days' time, and to the very sensually-discernible ways it is manifested in the woods I walk through every day.
 One can see it in the changing colors, hear it in the softly falling leaves, and smell it in the wet and decaying vegetation underfoot.